RMKD/GettingStartedWithVR/docs/Scripting.md

 The complete list of functions available to Monobehaviours is available in the [documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) but here's a few more you may see:

 #### Awake
 Awake is for things that should happen when a script is first loaded but do not need to be run every time it is enabled.
 Try adding an Awake function to your test script with its own Debug statement.
-In the editor, click the checkbox to disable your
+In the editor, click run, then in the Inspector window, click the checkbox to disable and re-enable your object.
+Observe when the different functions execute.

 #### OnFixedUpdate

 Like `Update` but it runs every so many milliseconds rather than every frame.
-This can be important if you are trying to do realistic physics simulations
+This can be important if you are trying to do realistic physics simulations.

 #### OnCollisionEnter / OnCollisionExit